som-shahlab/ehrshot-website/content/leaderboard/paper/index.md

 ## Results

 In the tables below, `k` is the number of few-shot examples used to train each model.
+For the `All` column, bootstrapped 95% CI's on the test set are shown.

 ### By Task Group